-Supplemental information about our products and services, plus our location, and frequently asked questions.
+Supplemental information about our products and services, plus our location.

 On this page:

-Assistive Technology and/or Accommodations in COE Products and Services
+Accommodations and Assistive Technology in COE Products and Services

 COE has assistive technology available to provide accessibility services during the classes that we offer.
 Available accessibility services include, but are not limited to: